Thank you for the offer, we have decided to cooperate with another supplier;

 Therefore, it is our customer contact person who will convince others to choose us, which means that he or she will de facto be selling.
 As if he or she were our distributor.

 Our contact person’s role is to make the whole Purchasing Committee connect the dots precisely the way we want them.
-Misunderstanding our offer can sometimes be worse than not understanding.
+When teams must negotiate the total amount of investment with multiple stakeholders, misunderstanding our offer can sometimes be worse than not understanding.

 It is our contact person who will be under fire from questions about ROI, integration with other systems, FAMILY, etc. If we don’t prepare him or her for this and provide the right marketing materials, he or she will fail.